-The watch is powered by the new ETA E18.711 digital automatic caliber.
-Similar in principle to the wildly popular Seiko Kinetic Direct Drive automatic-quartz movements (a winding rotor charges a battery inside the watch providing it with enough juice to run for 3-4 months,) the new movement is a version of the Calibre H1970 originally developed by ETA for Hamilton’s recent Pulsomatic model.
+The Ceramica DiaStar is powered by the new ETA E18.711 digital-automatic caliber.
+Similar in principle to the wildly popular Seiko Kinetic Direct Drive auto-quartz movements (in both cases, a winding rotor charges a built-in battery providing the mechanism with enough juice to run for 3-4 months,) the new movement is a version of the Calibre H1970 originally developed by ETA for Hamilton’s recent Pulsomatic model.

-Also, I must note that the ceramic body looks very well-built: even those who don’t like the way the ceramic bracelet adds to the overall “shining” aura of the watch (there is, by the way, a model with reference number R21926159 that sports a more subdued rubber strap with a black pin buckle for them) would probably admit that the piece looks very solid.
-But, again, that’s something one should expect from a timekeeper that costs close to $3000 USD.
+Also, I must note that the ceramic body looks well-built: even those who don’t like the way the ceramic bracelet adds to the overall “shining” aura of the Ceramica DiaStar (there is, by the way, a model with reference number R21926159 that sports a more subdued rubber strap with a black pin buckle for them) would probably admit that the piece is solid.
+But, again, that’s something one should expect from a timekeeper that costs close to USD 3000.

-Frankly speaking, I can even imagine myself wearing this watch on a formal event with a strict dress code: even the version on the bracelet looks cool enough for a black tie event.
+Frankly speaking, I can even imagine myself wearing this model during a formal event with a strict dress code: even the version on the bracelet looks cool enough for a black-tie event.